-- 1. A company wants to evaluate its attrition rate, in other words, how long new hires stay with the company.
+1. A company wants to evaluate its attrition rate, in other words, how long new hires stay with the company.
 Over the years, they have established the following probability distribution.
 Let X be the number of years a new hire will stay with the company.
-Let P(x) be the probability that a new hire will stay with the company x years. - a.
-Complete the table using the data provided.
+Let P(x) be the probability that a new hire will stay with the company x years.